ryanrudolfoba/Thinkpad-X220-Guide/README.md

 2. Burn the ISO using Ventoy.

-3. Boot the ISO and on the software selection select KDE desktop.
+3. Boot the ISO and on the software selection select KDE desktop, Firefox web browser, KDE Multimedia support, LibreOffice, C Development Tools and Libraries.

 4. Perform a manual disk partitioning with this layout - \
    400MB ESP mounted as /boot/efi\